top of page

 ENTER THE FOREST

-Founder of Wildeye Adventures Yara is a certified Shinrin-Yoku (Forest Bathing) Practitioner guiding people into forests.
+Founder of Wildeye Adventures Yara is a certified Shinrin-Yoku (Forest Bathing) Practitioner.
+Guiding into forests and sharing valuable education on trees, woodland ecology & underground fungal root networks.

-Yara has a strong relationship towards trees, woodlands & rainforest environments.
-Experiences have led spending time in forests around the world in Indonesia, Thailand, Cambodia, Borneo and the Amazon rainforest in Brazil, Ecuador, Colombia and Peru.
+Yara has a strong connection and relationship to trees, woodlands & rainforest environments.
+Life experiences have led to spending time in forests around the world in Indonesia, Thailand, Cambodia, Borneo and the Amazon rainforest in Brazil, Ecuador, Colombia and Peru.

-As a bushcraft & survival skills instructor and environmental educator.
-Yara shares valuable knowledge on the healing power of trees & nature, fungal networks and ancient woodland ecology.
+As a bushcraft & wilderness skills facilitator and environmental educator.
+Yara shares valuable knowledge to young people and adults on the healing power of trees & nature.

 "There is no wifi in the forest, but I promise you will find a better connection"

-Unplug from the system, get away from artificial frequencies and tune back to nature.
-Breathe deeply, be in the moment and exist (even for a short while) with no plan or schedule.
+Unplug from the system, get away from artificial frequencies and look to the trees.
+Breathe deep, be in the moment and exist (for a short while) with no plan or schedule.
 Allow the mind to let go of a fast pace lifestyle.
-Become still.
+It's important for mental wellbeing to become still and to live in the present moment.

 Retune the human beingHumans are nature.